-Every time I get on the internet to try and find something new to learn about the markets I’m inundated with advertisements selling classes.
+Whenever I get on the internet to learn about the markets, I’m flooded with advertisements selling classes.
 These classes all seem to follow the same theme – they teach you how to become “rich” on penny and micro-cap stocks (sounds like the Wolf of Wall Street).
-Some people get lucky and make some money doing it, but the vast majority is simply throwing money into a pit.
-Now let me explain why, and also why we have included microcap stocks in our red flags score.
+Some people get lucky and make money doing it, but the vast majority are simply throwing money into a pit.
+Now, let’s jump into the explanation of why microcap stocks are included in our red flags.

 Keeping with our other flags, we have kept it as simple as possible here by only having one line.
 The line evaluates companies whose average market cap over the past year is less than $100 million, aka micro-cap and penny stocks.

-Yes, there have been a few spikes in low market cap companies, but as a group they still netted an 8% loss annually on average.
-Worse yet, there’s no arguing that low market cap stocks and penny stocks are far more volatile than the general market, and this is reflected heavily by the 10.48% monthly standard deviation – over double the benchmark.
+Yes, there have been a few spikes in low market cap companies, but as a group, they still netted an 8% loss annually on average.
+Worse yet, there’s no argument that low market cap and penny stocks are far more volatile than the general market.
+That is reflected heavily by the 10.48% monthly standard deviation – over double the benchmark.

 If you historically invested in only companies with market caps of less than $100 million, roughly 62% of the companies would have given you a negative return.
-Yes, there are those few gems, PLUG returned your portfolio 2,625% over 189 days.
+Yes, there are those few gems.
+For example, PLUG could’ve returned your portfolio 2,625% over 189 days.
 But the vast majority of micro-cap stocks that you invest in will result in a net loss – even if you have those few great buys to level it out.

-For those of you with smaller accounts who have been thinking about purchasing companies like this, I urge you to spend some time reading up on tried and proven investing methods.
-By simply reading and implementing some of the strategies out of books like The Intelligent Investor you will almost immediately become a better investor.
-You will be able to find companies that cost less for you to own, and are more likely to make you a healthy profit in the long-run.
+For those of you with smaller accounts who have been thinking about purchasing companies like this, maybe don’t.
+I urge you to read up on tried and proven investing methods.
+You will immediately become a better investor by simply reading and implementing strategies from books like The Intelligent Investor.
+You will be able to find companies that cost less for you to own, and are more likely to make you a healthy profit in the long run.